The Communist Threat

 Those who wrote the Constitution believed in the existence of a power greater than them, while the two socialists turned communists who wrote the Communist Manifesto did not.

-Communism/socialism was never meant to coexist with capitalism, but rather to devour it.
+Communism/socialism per the Communist Manifesto was never meant to coexist with capitalism, but rather to devour it.
 Harmony and "bipartisanship" between them is and always was a myth.

 Remember that the Communists of the Union of Soviet Socialist Republics (USSR) predicted in the twentieth century that the United States of America (USA) would fall without a shot being fired.
 There are two political parties in the USA with a proven ability to win.
 Conservatives in the Republican party side with those who believe in the Constitution and a higher power.
 Liberals in the Democratic party side with those who believe in the Communist Manifesto.
 Which side are you on?

 Another question: Why are Communists married to Islamists, or, as others would say, why are Progressives in bed with the Muslim Brotherhood?

 My answer: It is like to like.
 Both believe their ends justify their means.
 So both lie to and use others without remorse.

 The latest edition of How the Communist Manifesto of 1848 Blueprints the Actions of the Democratic Party and President Obama Today, published December 11, 2012, was also published December 13, 2012 with the less wordy title of Undermining the U.S. Constitution.
 It is available via the iBook application and in soft cover and ebook at barnesandnoble, amazon, and authorhouse.The Do It Yourself (DIY) audiobook of the 7/30/2012 edition is available at authorhouse for MP3 download.